How School Leaders Can Build Authentic Parent Engagement

 The CDC’s advice for the action plan involves fostering a school culture that puts parents at the forefront.
 The school’s mission and vision statement should include parent involvement and engagement, and the school culture should authentically support these statements.
 Finally, the CDC recommends involving parents on the campus with volunteering opportunities and specially tailored school events.
 While CDC does not mention extending school’s involvement to the community, this outreach can be effective in building bridges between the local community and the school.

-#5: Use a Communication Platform to Increase Engagement
+Use a School Communication Platform to Increase Engagement

 School Signals supports the dynamic and highly valuable relationship between parents and the school.
 Our system can be your helpful operational platform for the Parent Engagement Action Plan committee.